woliveiras/Klon/docs/ARCHITECTURE.md

 - Provide a user-facing interface that is convenient for both interactive and scripted use.
 - Decide which high-level operations to trigger in `pkg/clone`.
 - Handle user-visible errors (e.g. missing destination, invalid flags).
-- Provide an interactive "wizard" flow when the user runs `gopi` without destination or flags, asking questions to build a safe configuration before cloning.
+- Provide an interactive "wizard" flow when the user runs `klon` without destination or flags, asking questions to build a safe configuration before cloning.